Development environment installation

-The Zulip development environment can be installed on macOS, Windows, and Linux (Ubuntu recommended).
+The Zulip development environment can be installed on macOS, Windows, and Linux (Debian or Ubuntu recommended).
 You’ll need at least 2GB of available RAM.

 Installing the Zulip development environment requires downloading several hundred megabytes of dependencies, so you will need an active, reasonably fast, internet connection throughout the entire installation processes.
 You can configure a proxy if you need one.

-This method creates a virtual machine (for Windows and macOS) or a Linux container (for Ubuntu) inside which the Zulip server and all related services will run.
+Vagrant setup creates a virtual machine (for Windows and macOS) or a Linux container (otherwise) inside which the Zulip server and all related services will run.
 Vagrant adds a bit of overhead to using the Zulip development server, but provides an isolated environment that is easy to install, update, and uninstall.
 It has been well-tested and performs well.

-If you have a very slow network connection, however, you may want to avoid using Vagrant (which involves downloading an Ubuntu virtual machine or Linux Container) and either install directly on Ubuntu 16.04 Xenial or 14.04 Trust, or use the manual install process instead.
-These options only support Linux.
+If you have a very slow network connection, however, you may want to avoid using Vagrant (which involves downloading an Ubuntu virtual machine or Linux container) and install directly on a Linux system.

 The Zulip development environment works well on remote virtual machines.
 This can be a good alternative for those with poor network connectivity or who have limited storage/memory on their local machines.

-We recommend giving the Zulip development environment its own virtual machine, running Ubuntu 14.04 or 16.04, with at least 2GB of memory.
+We recommend giving the Zulip development environment its own virtual machine, running one of the supported platforms for direct installation, with at least 2GB of memory.